• Mouthwash and Oral Care

 Bacteria have a bum rap.
 We blame them for infections, cavities, and bad breath.
 The truth is we would not be here without them, and it's important to our health not to kill them, but to tweak their growth patterns to our benefit.
 This podcast by "Ask the Dentist" goes into detail.

 Many mouthwashes ride on bacteria's bad reputation and aim to kill.
 But this is a big mistake.
-Reducing bacteria will diminish some of their crucial benefits, like the generation of nitric oxide which is so important for blood flow, organ health, and blood pressure.
+Reducing bacteria will diminish some of their crucial benefits, like the generation of nitric oxide which is important for blood flow, organ health, and blood pressure.
 Reducing nitric oxide goes counter to our health goals.

 Benefits of Mouthwash

 Gum disease (gingivitis or periodontitis) can often be temporarily helped with an anti-bacterial mouthwash.
 This should certainly not be thought of as a primary or long-term solution because it fails to address the root causes.
 After a "deep cleaning" it is helpful to keep bacteria levels down so the gums can heal and reattach to the teeth.
-If you need a "deep cleaning," we'll provide a unique custom mouthwash for the healing phase as part of your treatment plan
+If you need a "deep cleaning," we'll provide a unique custom mouthwash for the healing phase as part of your treatment plan.

 After oral surgery (extraction or implants for example) keeping bacteria levels low can minimize risks of infection.
 Typically, a pharmaceutical mouthwash of chlorhexidine gluconate (common brand name Peridex) is prescribed after surgery for this reason.
 But studies show that aloe is just as effective.
 Plus chlorhexidine is toxic and stains teeth.